You are browsing the documentation for Symfony 2.7 which is not maintained anymore.

 This increases the container’s performance.

-Now that the service is private, you should not fetch the service directly from the container:
+Now that the service is private, you must not fetch the service directly from the container:

 However, if a service has been marked as private, you can still alias it (see below) to access this service (via the alias).